 Manual vacuum aspiration (MVA)

-What happens during surgical management?
+What happens during surgical management of miscarriage?

 You’ll usually be able to go home on the same day.